nordeim/SG-Point-Of-Sale/docs/prompt_to_fix_2.md

 The important point is to proceed very carefully so as not to introduce any regression error or accidentally omit the original features or functions. use the same tested rigorous and meticulous approach. thank you and good luck!

+---
+awesome job so far!
+Please help to resolve the following error.
+Do I need some setup config file before running the command?

+---
+please be more careful and thorough in your analysis. think deeply and explore thoroughly for the various implementation options to fix the error, before choosing the most optimal implementation option.